rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

-First I only solved kata in Python to learn coding, later I translated kata into C, then I added on some additional languages, and eventually I created several original kata.
+At first I just solved kata in Python as I learned to code.
+Later I studied C and started translating kata into that language.
+For a while I solved kata in many additional languages.
+Eventually I created several original kata.
 As I earned additional honor and advanced through ranks, I evolved from user to contributor to an ad hoc site moderator.

 ### 1. Coder